gbengataylor/quay-manual-install/README.md

 Create the database.
 Note, you may need to change passwords in the files first

 ```
-#this storage class uses ebs as default. update accordingly
+#this storage class uses ebs as default. update accordingly to your cloud provider.
+Also included is ephermeral storage for quick testing.

 oc create -f postgres/